Nursing

 NURS 221 : Fundamentals of Nursing

-This course is designed to introduce fundamental concepts of nursing with emphasis on patient safety and quality care.
-The student acquires basic nursing skills to implement nursing care for adult patients.
-Course content includes the implementation of effective communication skills with patients and nursing staff, recognition of professional role of the Christian nurse, and application of the nursing process to meet basic human needs.
+Introduces fundamental nursing concepts, emphasizing patient safety and quality care.
+Students acquire basic nursing skills to implement care for adult patients, integrating clinical practice focused on foundational skills.
+Content includes developing effective communication with patients and nursing staff, recognizing the professional role of the nurse, and applying the nursing process to meet basic human needs.
 4 Theory 2 Clinical/Lab

 credits